terraform-ibm-modules/terraform-ibm-cos/solutions/instance/DA-types.md

 - `service_credentials_ttl`: (optional, default = `7776000`): The time-to-live (TTL) to assign to generated service credentials (in seconds).
 - `service_credential_secret_description`: (optional, default = `null`): Description of the secret to create.

-The following example includes all the configuration options for three service credentials and two secret groups.
+The following example includes all the configuration options for four service credentials and two secret groups.
 ```hcl
 [
   {